 After the sample is collected, it's sent to a laboratory to be examined by a pathologist.
 Your results should be ready in about three business days.

 Once your results are received, the radiologist will make sure it matches up with what was seen.
-If not, they might recommend another biopsy or a surgical procedure.
+If not, she may recommend another biopsy or a surgical procedure, explains Joannou.

 If Your Biopsy is Negative